srcfl/srcful-documentation/docs/energy-gateway/compatible-devices/huawei.md

 ### Hardware Requirements

+- Mobile device
+  - iPhone with `iOS 10.0` or later
-- Mobile device with `Android 4.0` or later
+  - Android with `Android 4.0` or later
 - Huawei `SDongle`
 - Internet connectivity
 - `WiFi` capability